 2. The Process of Adoption in Georgia

 If, as a birth parent, you feel lost as to where to start, contacting an adoption agency would probably provide the most support and resources regardless of what kind of adoption you feel is best for you and your child.
-The general process, as outlined on An Open Door Adoption Agency, essentially starts by when you decide on an agency and set up a counselor visit to help arrange prenatal care.
+The general process essentially starts by when you decide on an agency and set up a counselor visit to help arrange prenatal care.
 These are some important things to look for if you are a birth parent trying to choose an agency:

 – Support for medical expenses; as most young women are eligible for Medicaid or medical insurance, there would be support determining your eligibility.
 There will be no cost to you for medical expenses.

 – Help with transportation, food, housing, and other reasonable living expenses.